 Philadelphia Robbery, Theft, and Burglary Lawyers Offering Free Consultations

-If you or someone you love has been arrested for theft at the University of Pennsylvania or elsewhere, Philadelphia burglary defense lawyer Lonny Fish can help.
-To schedule a free, private legal consultation, call The Liberty Law Team today at (215) 826-3314.
+If you or someone you love has been arrested for theft at the University of Pennsylvania or elsewhere, our Philadelphia burglary defense lawyers with the Liberty Law Team can help.
+Get a free, private legal review by calling us at (215) 826-3314.